 Jim Treliving is the Chairman and Owner of one of Canada’s most beloved restaurant chains, Boston Pizza International (BPI)—but that’s just the tip of the iceberg of his accolades.
 Well-known for his role as the encouraging, savvy, entrepreneurial spirit on CBC’s Dragons' Den, Jim has a history rooted in integrity—one which has led him well in the world of business.
-One of Canada’s most successful entrepreneurs, with his partner, George Melville, Jim has been at the helm of the Boston Pizza name for nearly 50 years.
-This partnership has received prestigious recognition, including Canada’s 50 Best Managed Companies Platinum Club, Canada’s 10 Most Admired Corporate Cultures, the Henry Singer Award from the Canadian Institute of Retailing and Services and, most recently, the Canadian Franchise Association’s Lifetime Achievement Award.
+One of Canada’s most successful entrepreneurs, Jim has been at the helm of the Boston Pizza name for nearly 50 years which has received prestigious recognition, including Canada’s 50 Best Managed Companies Platinum Club, Canada’s 10 Most Admired Corporate Cultures, the Henry Singer Award from the Canadian Institute of Retailing and Services and, most recently, the Canadian Franchise Association’s Lifetime Achievement Award.

 Humble beginnings and steadfast determination have been catalysts of success for Jim, who started from a single restaurant franchise in 1968, and today has operations throughout North America in the hospitality, food and beverage, manufacturing, real estate and service sectors, with annual system wide sales exceeding $1 billion.

-Prior to acquiring BPI, Jim and George were multi-unit franchisees of Boston Pizza, with 18 full service restaurant locations in British Columbia.
+Prior to acquiring BPI, Jim was a multi-unit franchisees of Boston Pizza, with 18 full service restaurant locations in British Columbia.
 Jim previously held senior roles with the company, including President and Chief Executive Officer and now serves as the Chairman and Owner.